X-lab-3D/swiftmhc/README.md

 Prediction requires preprocessed HDF5 files, containing structures of the MHC protein, for every allele.
 The data directory contains a preprocessed hdf5 file for the HLA-A*02:01 allele only.

 Prediction also requires a table, linking the peptides to MHC alleles.

-Run
+It needs to be in CSV format and have the following two columns:
+ - a column named 'peptide', holding the sequence of the epitope peptide.
+Example: LAYYNSCML
+ - a column named 'allele', holding the name of the MHC allele.
+Example: HLA-A*02:01

+For example:
+To predict unlabeled data, run
 ```
-swiftmhc_predict -B1 trained-models/8k-trained-model.pth table.csv preprocessed_mhcs.hdf5 results/
+swiftmhc_predict -B1 trained-models/8k-trained-model.pth data/example-data-table.csv data/HLA-A0201-from-3MRD.hdf5 results/
 ```

-The output `results` directory will contain the BA data and the structures.
+The output `results` directory will contain the BA data and the structures for the peptides that were predicted binding.
 The file results/results.csv will hold the BA and class values per MHC,peptide combination.
 Note that the affinities in this file are not IC50 or Kd.
 They correspond to 1 - log_50000(IC50) or 1 - log_50000(Kd).